galiacheng/weblogic-aks-hci/README.md

     ![Access WLS using ingress internally](resources/screenshot-access-wls-via-ingress-internally.png)

-    While, you can not access the WebLogic Server workload outside the VM, we have to add new NAT Static Mapping.
+    While, you can not access the WebLogic Server workload in the outside of the VM, we have to add new NAT Static Mapping.

 3. Add an inbould rule to the network security group